 Phase One- Prep for Your Road Trip With Kids

 First up, you need to prep within an inch of your life (your sanity may depend upon it).
 Bring so many more snacks than you ever dreamed (fruit and cheese for early on, then goldfish and pretzels, and chips and fruit snacks.
 You’ll want options).
 Bring drinks.
 They shouldn’t be alcoholic, though you’ll wish they were.
 Raid the dollar store, or more than one if you have time.
 Buy self-contained projects, toys, candy.
 Buy stickers, crayons, dry erase markers, magnets and a cookie sheet, window clings.
 Buy everything, because on hour nine you would pay ANYTHING to keep the kids from crying and/or screaming. $1 is the bargain of a lifetime.
 You might want to store it all in a handy bag with lots of pockets, so you can access it whenever needed.
 Also pack quarters and dollar bills, in case you need to

 Phase Two- Boredom

 Do nothing.
 For as long as possible.
+This might sound crazy – you got all those kid friendly games and snacks prepped in Phase 1!
+But remember, this is a marathon, not a sprint.
+So begin with the basics.
 Look out the windows.
 Try not to entertain your kids in any way.
 You might (hopefully) be surprised.
 On our last road trip with the kids, this phase lasted an hour and a half.
 Valuable time when I wasn’t using up all my pre-prepped stuff.

 Phase Three- Go Old School